 Essential Books for People Who Love to Travel

-This article was originally created on November 9, 2017.
+This article about Books for People Who Love to Travel is part of our Gift Guides series.
+It was originally created on November 9, 2017.
 It has been maintained and updated (as of April 4, 2018) to reflect our current viewpoints.

 For those searching for the perfect travel gift, obvious alert!
 Jack Kerouac’s iconic On the Road isn’t the first book I’d read about far-flung places but it was definitely the finest telling of a trip from the American east coast to west and back.
 Read this book if you enjoy long sentences and have dreams of a journey-filled life.

 Confucius Lives Next Door is one of the best gifts for travelers who like reading about different cultures, based on first-hand experiences.
 T.R.
 Reid and his family learn lots about life in a totally foreign nation (Japan) and bring back lots of questions that can’t always be answered, like why McDonald’s doesn’t have a shrimp burger like they do in Japan.